The Beginners Guide to Natural Dyes – What you need to know!

 We need to scour because it’s very important to ensure all fibers are clean from oils, dirt and industrial processes.
 We need to mordant because we need to prepare the fiber to open up and receive the color dye.

 How to make fabric dye?

-Now that you have gone through the scouring and the pre mordanted steps you need to extract the dye and dye your fabric or yarn
+Now that you have gone through the scouring and the mordanting steps you need to extract the dye from your natural dye.

 Step 3: Extracting the dye to create a dye bath